Historic Gas Plant District Redevelopment Master Plan

 St. Petersburg, Florida

-In addition to a stadium, the Rays|Hines team propose building 4,800 market-rate residential units, 600 senior living units, 600 affordable residential units, 1.4 million square feet of office and medical office space, and 750 hotel keys.
-Additionally, the master plan offers recreation and entertainment for the local community and visitors through 75,000 square feet of retail space, a 70,000-square-foot entertainment venue, and 50,000 square feet dedicated to housing the new Woodson African American Museum of Florida, positioned at the development’s entryway on Booker Creek.
+In addition to a stadium, the Rays|Hines team proposed building 4,800 market-rate residential units, 600 senior living units, 600 affordable residential units, 1.4 million square feet of office and medical office space, and 750 hotel keys.
+Additionally, the master plan offered recreation and entertainment for the local community and visitors through 75,000 square feet of retail space, a 70,000-square-foot entertainment venue, and 50,000 square feet dedicated to housing the Woodson African American Museum of Florida, which would be positioned at the development’s entryway on Booker Creek.